MAXIMUM

 |

-The Maximum Usable Number Of MBR Partitions Is . . .
-One of the things that I wondered about when I was exploring multibooting Windows was exactly how many partitions it's possible to have using the MBR partitioning scheme, that is, the total number of usable MBR partitions, both primary and logical.
-I started to consult Dr. Web and the thing that stood out the most was that no-one seemed to know what the total number of MBR partitions is.
-There are all kinds of very authoritative statements in various forums, the three most common being:
+Background: One of the things that I wondered about when I was exploring multibooting Windows was exactly how many partitions it's possible to have using the MBR partitioning scheme, that is, the total number of usable MBR partitions, both primary and logical.
+I consulted the surveillance net and the thing that stood out the most was that no-one seemed to know with any certainty what the maximum number (both primary and logical) of MBR partitions is.
+There are all kinds of authoritative statements in various forums, with three of the most common being:

 < Go Back |